CaVanRay/Enigma/README.md

 Ideas to implement next:

     1) Variable jump height — if you release space early, cut vertical velocity so short taps give small jumps and held space gives full jumps
+    2) Screen shake when landing from a high fall